Dialogues with AI Reduce Beliefs in Misinformation but Build No Lasting Discernment Skills: Discussion

 \subsection{Changing beliefs about misinformation vs. improving abilities to detect misinformation}

 Our findings reveal a critical distinction between correcting false beliefs and building lasting detection capabilities.
 Previous work by Costello et al. \cite{costello2024durably} demonstrated that AI dialogues can reduce belief in conspiracy theories by 22\%.
 Our results confirm that AI can effectively change beliefs about specific misinformation items with participants showing an average of 21\% improvement in accuracy during AI-assisted sessions across all weeks.
 However, this immediate belief correction did not translate into improved independent discernment abilities.
-While participants benefited from AI’s persuasive reasoning (+21 pp accuracy gain), they later became less able to evaluate new misinformation on their own (–15.3 pp decline by week 4).
-Interestingly, this decline was concentrated on detecting fake content, suggesting that once participants learned to trust AI for verification, they lost vigilance in scrutinizing suspicious claims themselves.
+While participants benefited from AI’s persuasive reasoning (+21 pp accuracy gain), they later became less able to evaluate new misinformation on their own immediately after using the AI (–15.3 pp decline by week 4) and had no significant change in their independent abilities before interacting with AI.
+Interestingly, the decline after interacting with the AI was concentrated on detecting fake content, suggesting that once participants learned to trust AI for verification, they may have lost vigilance in scrutinizing suspicious claims themselves.
 This has implications for how we currently use AI to assist us in information processing.
 If the goal is simply to reduce the belief in specific falsehoods ``in the moment,'' AI can be effective.
 But if the goal is to build people’s skills to recognize falsehoods \textit{on their own}, our results suggest current AI approaches may fail—or even backfire by fostering reliance.